 A reminder to Year 12 students and parents that the VTAC applications close on 30 September at 5.00 pm.
 Please ensure you submit your application by the deadline.
 For more information please go to www.vtac.edu.au

-This shared program guide is a symbol of the two school’s continued commitment to provide the best senior school opportunities for both student communities.
-In collaborating in an innovative, responsive, personalised and future-oriented senior school environment, the partnership looks to optimise student outcomes for all students.
+Welcome to Fitzroy High School’s and Collingwood College’s Senior Program Guide.
+This shared program guide is a symbol of the continued commitment of both schools to provide the best senior school opportunities for our communities.
+By collaborating in an innovative, responsive, personalised and future-oriented senior school environment, the partnership looks to optimise educational outcomes for all students.

-This is a very exciting time for current Year 10 students, in the process of making significant decisions for the senior and final years of secondary school, and it is an important time for current Year 11 students, refining programs for Year 12, the final stage of the secondary school journey.
+This is a very exciting time for current Year 10 students, in the process of making significant decisions for their senior and final years of secondary school.
+It is also an important time for current Year 11 students, who have an opportunity to refine their programs for Year 12; the final stage of the secondary school journey.

 There are a number of factors to be taken into consideration.
 Importantly, decisions need to be made with a future-focus.
 A senior program needs to open up a future, which offers opportunity and flexibility.
 The course and subject choices will be critical to success, leading to a variety of pathways namely higher education, training or employment.

-In the time we have been offering VCE, and now also VCAL, we have established a legacy of student success, demonstrated by strong academic results and transition to tertiary studies.
-Through our partnership with the Inner Melbourne VET Cluster (IMVC), students can access an extensive range of VET certificate courses.
+In the time we have been offering VCE and VCAL, we have established a legacy of student success, demonstrated by consistent academic results and transition to tertiary studies.
+Through our partnership, as well, with the Inner Melbourne VET Cluster (IMVC), students can access an extensive range of VET certificate courses.
 Many of our former students have gone on to tertiary studies to specialise in the area they studied in VET.
-At Collingwood College, VET subjects are offered.
-Students will have access to their VET teacher beyond the face-to-face class time.
+In-house VET subjects are offered at Collingwood which have the advantage of access to their VET teacher beyond the face-to-face class time.
 This is beneficial in a busy senior school schedule.

-Christopher Millard Senior Programs Leader Fitzroy High School and Collingwood College
+Christopher Millard Acting Assistant Principal – Senior Programs Fitzroy High School and Collingwood College